 Analogue, the word has been derived from the Greek word ‘analogos’, which means proportionate or ratio.
 Analogue computers make use of continuous signals to generate user-friendly information after the required processing.
 Most of the real-life signals are analogue or continuous in nature.
 For example, sound waves, light, voltage, current, etc. are continuous in nature.
 In a nutshell, we are surrounded by continuous signals and analogue computers, but most of us don’t pay much heed to them.
 Following are some types and examples of analogue computers:

 Types of Analogue Computers

 1. Slide Rules

-It is one of the most basic analogue computing device designed in the early 17th century (around 1630s) by William Oughtred.
+It is one of the most basic analogue computing devices designed in the early 17th century (around 1630s) by William Oughtred.
 Slide Rules was initially used for multiplication and division.
 A little later, it was found to be applicable in exponential, logarithmic, and trigonometric functions as well.
-Reportedly, the first crew that landed on the moon’s surface, led by Neil Armstrong had brought with them various electronic gadgets, including slide rules.
+Reportedly, the first crew that landed on the moon’s surface, led by Neil Armstrong, had brought with them various electronic gadgets, including slide rules.

 2. Differential Analysers